SitePen/dstore/README.md

 A store is an extension of a collection and is an entity that not only contains a set of objects, but also provides an interface for identifying, adding, modifying, removing, and querying data.
 See the [Store section](./docs/Store.md) for the details on the Store interface.

+## Promise-based API and Synchronous Operations

+All CRUD methods, such as `get`, `put`, `remove`, and `fetch`, return promises.
+However, stores and collections may provide synchronous versions of those methods with a "Sync" suffix (e.g., `Memory#fetchSync` to fetch synchronously from a `Memory` store).

 # [Data Modelling](https://github.com/SitePen/dmodel)

-In addition to handling collections of items, dstore works with the dmodel package to provides robust data modeling capabilities for managing individual objects themselves. dmodel provides a data model class that includes multiple methods on data objects, for saving, validating, and monitoring objects for changes.
-By setting a model on stores, all objects returned from a store (whether it be from iterating over a collection, or performing a get()) will be an instance of the store's data model.
+In addition to handling collections of items, dstore works with the dmodel package to provides robust data modeling capabilities for managing individual objects. dmodel provides a data model class that includes multiple methods on data objects, for saving, validating, and monitoring objects for changes.
+By setting a model on stores, all objects returned from a store, whether a single object returned from a `get()` or an array of objects returned from a `fetch()`, will be an instance of the store's data model.

 For more information, please see the [dmodel project](https://github.com/SitePen/dmodel).